-The first public hearings for the Royal Commission commenced 13 March 2018 (details on the public hearings can be found in our earlier blogs).
+The first public hearings for the Royal Commission commenced 13 March 2018 (details on the public hearings can be found in our earlier insights).
 The topics of conflicted remuneration and conflicts of interest were focused on consistently during the seven rounds of public hearings.

 A conflict of interest will exist where there is a clash between professional responsibilities and personal interests.
 Conflicted remuneration is any benefit (monetary or non-monetary) given to a licensee or adviser that could reasonably be expected to influence the financial product advice given.
 In certain circumstances the two inevitably overlap.